Home | Adult Dermatology | Alopecia

 What is Hair Loss (Alopecia)?

-If you’re noticing your hair is starting to thin on your scalp, recede back, or that it’s falling out more frequently, you might have a form of hair loss (alopecia).
+If you’re noticing your hair is starting to thin on your scalp, recede back, or that hair falls out more frequently, you might have a form of hair loss (alopecia).
 Hair loss may occur on the scalp, eyebrows, eyelashes, beard, and other areas of the body.
 While some patients lose hair in only a few places, others lose it in many areas.

 • Thinning hair